Assistant Professor, Education, Health & Behavior

 Azizova, Z.T., & Mendez, J. P. (2021).
 Finding meaning in the models and frameworks for Latinx college students: At the intersection of student agency and context.
-In, Bonner et al., Square pegs and round holes: Alternative Student Development frameworks and models for higher education and student affairs (pp. 129-144).
+In, F. A. Bonner, R. Banda, S. T. Smith, & a. marbley, Square pegs and round holes: Alternative Student Development frameworks and models for higher education and student affairs (pp. 129-144).
 Stylus, LLC.

 Mendez, J. P., Johnson, J. D., Azizova, Z. T., Clark, M. H., & Krsmanovic, M. (2020, November).
 Widening the pathway to a degree: The impact of first-year seminar courses at an emerging HSI.
 The Journal of the First-Year Experience & Students in Transition, 32(2).